bioengtaltech/Ecoli-GEM_simulations/README.md

 #### Description

-This repository contains the latest version the E. coli GEM, a genome scale metabolic model of _Escherichia coli str.
+This repository contains the latest version the Ecoli-GEM, a genome scale metabolic model of _Escherichia coli str.
 K-12 substr.
 MG1655_.

 #### Citation